 1) Ladder misuse

-Improper ladder use is a very common cause of falls from height.
-Using the wrong ladder for the job, placing it on or against unstable surfaces and overreaching are all common user errors.
+One very common hazard when working at height is improper ladder use.
+Using the wrong ladder for the job, placing it on or against unstable surfaces and overreaching are all common user errors that can lead to falls from height.

 Stay safe on your ladder by: